-Even so, the contribution levels necessary for an average earner with an annual gross salary of £27,271 to achieve a pension income of two thirds by the age of 68 are far greater than many people imagine.
+Even so, the pension contribution levels necessary for an average earner with an annual gross salary of £27,271 to achieve a pension income of two thirds by the age of 68 are far greater than many people imagine.

-Assuming current annuity rates someone aged 68 today buying a signle life annuity with no index-linking, looking to secure an income of £18,272 (including the State pension of £164.35 a week)) is likely to require a pension pot of £177,985.
+Assuming current annuity rates someone aged 68 today buying a single life annuity with no index-linking, looking to secure an income of £18,272 (including the State pension of £164.35 a week)) is likely to require a pension pot of £177,985.

-Assuming all monthly contributions are increased by 2.5% a year to reflect pay rises, even those beginning at age 40 will need to start off saving £4,418 a year (16.2% of gross annual salary) whereas those starting at age 20 will need to start their saving at £1,964 a year (7.2% of gross annual salary).
+Assuming all monthly pension contributions are increased by 2.5% a year to reflect pay rises, even those beginning at age 40 will need to start off saving £4,418 a year (16.2% of gross annual salary) whereas those starting at age 20 will need to start their saving at £1,964 a year (7.2% of gross annual salary).

 Many employers, particularly SMEs, will feel they cannot afford to increase the contribution levels they make towards their employees’ pensions to help them achieve such targets.
 But at the very least they should be thinking of ways of making employees aware of the funding tasks facing them.

 The financial education services that Chase de Vere offers can greatly help in this respect, as well as address a range of other issues that can help employees combat the growing problem of financial stress.

 Other steps that employers can take include pointing employees in the direction of the government’s Pension Wise service (Tel: 0800 138 3944), which can provide a measure of free guidance, and encouraging them to check their State pension entitlements via www.gov.uk/check-state-pension.